-Follow the instructions below and then use one of the methods described in CNG Fuel Module Defueling Methods 172.
-Ignition will have to be left ON to defuel all tanks with functioning solenoids.
+Follow the instructions below and then use one of the methods described in CNG Fuel Module Defueling Methods Me

 - Remove the relevant side access cover to access the 1/4 turn valve of the tank on which the solenoid has failed.
 This valve is the long-handled valve located next to the manual shut-off valve. - 2.
 Open the 1/4 turn valve for only the tank on which the solenoid has failed.
-Now, that tank will be connected to the main supply line and the gas will have a pathway to defuel even if the solenoid failed to open. - Now you can defuel by using one of the methods described in CNG Fuel Module Defueling Methods 172. - 4.
+Now, that tank will be connected to the main supply line and the gas will have a pathway to defuel even if the solenoid failed to open. - 3.
+Now you can defuel by using one of the methods described in CNG Fuel Module Defueling Methods - 4.
 Make sure that the display in the cab shows that all tanks and the system are completely depressurized before disconnecting any lines/fittings.